Contact A Lawyer

 Patients who received a DePuy ASR hip replacement face a high risk of hip failure or other complications due to problems with the design of the metal-on-metal hip implant.
 This could cause thousands of people to experience devastating hip pain and potentially require additional surgery to replace the DePuy ASR hip implant.

 DEPUY ASR LAWSUIT STATUS: A recall for the hip implant was issued in August 2010, nearly a year-and-a-half after the first lawsuit over DePuy ASR hip problems was filed.
-Potential DePuy ASR hip lawsuits are being reviewed by product liability lawyers for individuals throughout the United States.
+In November 2013, DePuy and Johnson & Johnson agreed to pay $2.4 billion to settle thousands of DePuy ASR hip lawsuits.

 MANUFACTURER: DePuy Orthopedics, a unit of Johnson & Johnson